SocietyForArtisticResearch/texteditor-elm/README.md

 - json decoder/encoder for RCExposition type

 ## DONE

+- I have changed the ID tag of objectDiv to a CLASS tag, thus solving a morphdom glitch.
+We were using non-unique ids.

 - media edit opens after upload finishes
 - removed cannot find media error